-Key examples Geometric Mean Abundance currently captures fauna, but not flora, despite the objectives specifying that both are to be considered.
+Some of the desired attributes of performance measures (direct from Gregory et al. 2012) Key examples Complete The performance measure covers the range of possible consequences for the corresponding objective Geometric Mean Abundance currently captures fauna, but not flora, despite the objectives specifying that both are to be considered.
+Unambiguous A clear relationship exists between consequences and descriptions of consequences using the performance measure.
 Lack of clarity in relationship between time since fire and species response (i.e. there may be other elements of the fire regime, or environmental predictors that explain species response).
 Geometric Mean Abundance (GMA): Several studies have evaluated the properties of GMA and while it meets certain aspects of ecological resilience in principle, whether other metrics and models are more suitable is not known.
 This will depend on how resilience is defined, how the different metrics capture that definition, and how robust they are to uncertainty (e.g. Giljohann et al. 2015) Tolerable Fire Intervals (TFI) are intended to capture the needs of the most fire-sensitive plant species by specifying intervals that will enable them to survive.
 Studies have shown that many system attributes (other than pesistence of plant species) are not accommodated by the current TFI intervals.
 Use of proportions in performance measures 3, 8 and 9 (Table 2) compromise the ability to make meaningful trade-offs, unless they are accompanied by absolute statements of the number of minimum TFI spp, or number of species with data.
+Understandable Consequences and value trade-offs made using the performance measure can readily be understood and clearly communicated.
 It is difficult to conceptualise what a meaningful change in geometric mean abundance is, which makes it difficult to use it in a participatory trade-off analysis (like swing weighting).
+Direct The performance measure levels directly describe the consequences of interest.
+Value judgements can reasonably be made.
 Tolerable Fire Intervals are calculated on the basis of flora, but the relevant objective is a measure of ecosystems more broadly (i.e. plants and animals) There is an assumption that probability of occurrence as a function of time since last fire translates to relative abundance in different successional growth stage structures, which has not been tested for all species.
+The survey methods used do not provide a direct measure of abundance (e.g. camera traps).